The Further Adventures of... The Saw Doctors

-The Further Adventures of The Saw Doctors is a 2010 album by Irish rock group The Saw Doctors.
-It was their 7th studio album, long-awaited after the released of The Cure Album.
+The Further Adventures of The Saw Doctors is a 2010 album by Irish rock group the Saw Doctors.
+The band's seventh studio album, it marked five years since the release of their prior album, The Cure.
 It was released on 17 September 2010 in Ireland and on iTunes and was released on 27 September 2010 in the UK.
-It was sold on Amazon as part of a Limited Edition Set including the CD plus a bonus DVD.
+It was sold on Amazon as part of a limited edition set including the CD plus a bonus DVD.
 The album reached number 58 in the UK Album Chart in its first week.